omgnetwork/omgnetwork.github.io/docs/wallet/quick-start-webwallet.md

 - Exchange ETH for cash with somebody who has it
 - Ask your friends who work in the blockchain industry to send you some
 - Use Ethereum faucets/games to win free ETH
-- Use [Ropsten faucet](https://faucet.metamask.io) if you're planning to work with Ropsten
+- Use [Rinkeby faucet](https://faucet.rinkeby.io) if you're planning to work with Rinkeby

 After you fund your Web3 wallet, your ETH rootchain balance in the Web Wallet should be the same, as your balance in MetaMask or another Web3 wallet you are using: